-OK, perhaps that is a very simplistic approach, but I will go into more detail of the various ways to do this.
+Perhaps this is a very simplistic approach, but I will go into more detail of the various ways to do this.

 Very recently, I appeared on a SEMrush webinar where I spoke about internal links and the ways these can work for you.
 If you’re interested, here it is (sorry for the video stuttering):

-The process I use
+The process I use when creating internal links

-I have used this with a lot of clients now and always get good results – hopefully you will get something useful from this as well.
+I have used this with a lot of clients now and always get good results – hopefully, you will get something useful from this as well.

 Tools to use when building internal links

 It isn’t just a case of adding text links to every possible page and hoping for the best – you need to know which pages you are going to use, the best keywords to use and setting your hub pages up.

 To help with this, there are a number of tools that will help you gather this information.

 A very useful feature called Best by Links is a great place to start and gather information about which are some of the strongest pages on your site.